Updated April 5, 2023

 NoSQL databases allow for the insertion of data without a predefined schema.
-As a result, one can make real-time application changes can be made easily without the need to worry about service interruptions.
-This makes development faster, more reliable and less time consuming for the database administrator.
+As a result, one can make real-time application changes easily without worrying about service interruptions.
+This makes development faster, more reliable, and less time-consuming for the database administrator.

-Horizontal scaling is done in a NoSQL database i.e. servers are added instead of increasing the capacity of a single server.
-It provide auto-sharding feature i.e. it automatically spread data across various numbers of servers.
-Application need not be aware of the composition of the server pool.
-A load of data and query are automatically balanced among the servers.
+Horizontal scaling is done in a NoSQL database, meaning servers are added instead of increasing the capacity of a single server.
+It provides an auto-sharding feature, which automatically spreads data across various servers.
+Applications do not need to be aware of the server pool composition, and data and queries are automatically balanced among the servers.
 If a server fails, it is quickly and transparently replaced without disrupting the application.

-The database allows automatic database replication.
-It is done to maintain availability in case of outages.
+The database allows for automatic database replication to maintain availability in case of outages.
 Some sophisticated NoSQL databases provide automated recovery and are fully self-healing.
 To enable data localization and withstand regional failures, it can distribute the database across multiple geographic regions.
 NoSQL does not require a separate application to implement replication.

 NoSQL databases have integrated caching capabilities, meaning they keep frequently used data in system memory and remove the need for a separate caching layer.

 NoSQL offers interfaces that are easy to use for storing and querying data.
-APIs allow selection methods and low-level data manipulation.
+APIs allow for selection methods and low-level data manipulation.
 NoSQL does not use a standard-based query language.

 Why Use NoSQL Database?

-- Analytics: NoSQL database is suitable for doing analytical queries.
-Querying language used for atomic queries can also be used for analytical queries.
+- Analytics: NoSQL databases are suitable for analytical queries, as the querying language used for atomic queries can also be used for analytical queries.

-- Scale: The database is preferred because they are designed to scale.
-They are designed to easily scale out when they grow.
-Data is divided and balanced among multiple nodes in a cluster and by default, aggregate queries are divided.
+- Scalability: NoSQL databases are designed to scale easily.
+Data is divided and balanced among multiple nodes in a cluster, and by default, aggregate queries are divided.
 Hence, one prefers them for their scalability.

 Types of NoSQL Database

-There are four primary types of NoSQL database i.e. Key-value stores, Document databases, wide- column stores and graph stores.
+There are four primary types of NoSQL databases: key-value stores, document databases, wide-column stores, and graph stores.